 6. Jackson Park

-7. Millenium Park/Lurie Garden
+7. Lurie Garden

-While most of its popular attractions are more suited for summer, parts of Millennium Park transform into an exceptional sight during the fall.
-Framed by incredible Chicago architecture, this park is undoubtedly one of the most picturesque areas of the city.
+While most of its famous attractions are better suited for summer, parts of Millennium Park transform into exceptional sights during the fall.
+Framed by incredible Chicago architecture, this park is undoubtedly one of the city’s most picturesque areas.
+Enjoy the Lurie Garden’s last bloom, or sit and people-watch as tourists bustle about.

-8. Swallow Cliff Woods/La Grange Road
+8. Swallow Cliff Woods

 9. LaBagh Woods